Stalag 17 (1953) - full transcript

 What would you like for breakfast?

-Scrambled eggs with little sausages.
+Scrambled eggs with little sausages?

-Bacon and eggs sunny-side up.
+Bacon and eggs sunny-side up?

-Stop it, Harry.
-I'm warning you.
+- Stop it, Harry.
+I'm warnin' ya.

-Or maybe a little cocoa.
+Coffee!
+Milk or maybe a little cocoa!

-Why do you do this to me every morning?
+Why do you do this

-- I'll kill you, so help me.
+- I'll kill you, Harry, so help me.

-- Let go, Animal, it's roll call!
+- Let go, it's roll call.

 Hitler is waiting to see us.